afrancocedeno/AirBnB_clone/web_static/README.md

 * fixed - it will always remain at the same place, all properties allowed.
 * absolute - related with its parent block if not a parent block uses
 * sticky -

+* Task 8
+* * flex box
+* * common divs on css

+to fix:
+- popover opacy
+- bottom line space with the footer